reframejs/reframe/docs/usage-manual.template.md

 !INLINE ../example/pages/NewsPage.dom.js
 ~~~

-When we define a page with two separate page objects like this,
+When we define a page with two separate page configs like this,
 not only do we hydrate only what's necessary, but we also load only the code that is necessary.
-Because only the `.dom.js` page object is loaded in the browser, and
+Because only the `.dom.js` page config is loaded in the browser, and
-the `.html.js` page object is never loaded in the browser.
+the `.html.js` page config is never loaded in the browser.
 For example, we can see that the `NewsPage.dom.js` file only loads `TimeComponent` and not the (imaginary) KB heavy `LatestNewsComponent`.

 Note that we can set `view` to an array with more than one view object, and, in that way, we can hydrate several parts of the page.